-ZAK+FOX reinvents itself and highlights his "Fantasma" collection.
+ZAK+FOX reinvents itself and highlights their "Fantasma" collection.

 In order to arouse curiosity, the showroom is hidden in a historic building in New York.
 The creative director, Zak Profera, wanted to remodel the space in the image of their new collection entitled "Fantasma".
 This collection is inspired by the fictional story of a ghost in an abandoned castle in Italy.
 The aim was to recreate the universe of the collection, to arouse a feeling of nostalgia, to hypnotize customers with a play of colour and material.
 Far from being old-fashioned or out-of-date, the studio reappropriated this universe to make it its own reality: passionate and colourful.